 Continue the project by assembling the sides for the rocking chair.
 Use 1×3 lumber for the top support.
-Cut both ends at 80 degrees and add glue to the joints.
+Cut both ends at 80 degrees (set miter saw at 10 degrees) and add glue to the joints.
 Drill pilot holes and insert 1 1/4″ screws.
 Cut the bottom support from 1×2 lumber.
 Drill pocket holes and insert 1 1/4″ screws to assemble them together tightly.

 Build the frame for the seat from 1×3 lumber.
 Drill pocket holes at both ends of the 18 1/2″ long supports and insert 1 1/4″ screws into the perpendicular slats.
 Make sure the corners are square, add glue to the joints before inserting the screws.